 What Is Yale Looking for in Applicants?

 Yale wrote an entire essay on what it looks for in its students.
-While the post doesn’t go into many specifics, it does offer some helpful nuggets of wisdom about what the admissions committee considers when evaluating applications:
+While the post doesn't go into many specifics, it does offer some helpful nuggets of wisdom regarding what the admissions committee considers when evaluating applications:

-Academic ability: Yale wants its students to be top-of-the-line academically.
-Yale puts a lot of weight into your high school transcript, so you’ll need to achieve great grades consistently.
-Your high school teachers will also speak to your academic ability - your letters of recommendation should show that you’re hardworking and academically curious.
+- Academic ability: Yale wants its students to be top-of-the-line academically.
+The school puts a lot of emphasis on your transcript, so you'll need to achieve great grades consistently.
+Your teachers will also speak to your academic ability—your letters of recommendation should show that you're hardworking and academically curious.

-Who you are outside of school: You’re required to write many different essays for Yale.
-Use your essays as an opportunity to paint a vivid portrait of yourself, one that goes beyond your academic performance.
-Highlight your interests and make yourself seem like a real person, not just a collection of numbers.
+- Who you are outside of school: You're required to write many different essays for Yale.
+Use your essays as an opportunity to paint a vivid portrait of yourself—one that goes beyond your academic performance.
+Highlight your interests and portray yourself as a real person, not just a collection of numbers.

-What you’ll do with Yale’s resources: Yale wants students who will take advantage of its many resources.
-Your application should demonstrate that you’re ready to take on challenges and that you take grab opportunities when you see them.
-Yale isn’t looking for complacency - it’s looking for students who will take advantage of every moment on their campus.
+- What you'll do with Yale's resources: Yale wants students who will take advantage of its many resources.
+Your application should demonstrate that you're ready to take on challenges and that you grab opportunities when you see them.
+Yale isn't looking for complacency—it's looking for students who will take advantage of every moment on their campus.

-Amazing recommendations: While your transcripts give quantitative information about your academic ability, your recommendations give qualitative insight.
-Yale will rely on your teachers’ letters to really highlight who you are as a student.
-Teachers often write about things that a simple “A” on a line can’t convey - like your wit or sense of humor when responding to different challenges.
+- Amazing recommendations: While your transcripts give quantitative information about your academic ability, your letters of recommendation give qualitative insight.
+Yale will rely on your teachers' letters to really highlight who you are as a student.
+Teachers often write about things that a simple "A" on a line can't convey, such as your wit or your sense of humor when responding to different challenges.

 Can You Apply to Yale Early?

 Yale offers both regular application and early action deadlines.
-The early action deadline is November 1 and you’ll hear about your acceptance on December 15.
+The early action deadline is November 1 and you'll get your admission decision on December 15.

-Yale’s early action program is a single choice early action program, which means that you can only apply to one school (Yale) but your acceptance isn’t binding.
+Yale's early action program is single-choice early action, which means you can only apply to one school (Yale), but your acceptance is not binding.